davdar/maam/writeup/pldi15.markdown

 # Analysis Parameters

 Before writing an abstract interpreter we first design its parameters.
-The interpreter will be designed such that variations in these paramaters recover the concrete and a family of abstract interpretrs.
+The interpreter will be designed such that variations in these parameters recover the concrete and a family of abstract interpreters.
 To do this we extend the ideas developed in AAM[CITE] with a new parameter for flow-sensitivity.
 When finished, we will be able to recover a concrete interpreter--which respects the concrete semantics--and a family of abstract interpreters.